jlbirccyn/backlog/README.md

 2 tasks, d=(3,3), combis = 10
 ```

-Baclog attributed to t0 is in first column and backlog attributed to t1 is in second column.
+Backlog attributed to t0 is in first column and backlog attributed to t1 is in second column.